tob-ss/cloud-resume/README.md

 2. **Environment Structure**
    - Organized my Terraform code with modules for reusability
-   - Used workspaces to separate my environments
+   - Used folders to separate my environments
    - Created different variable files for pre-prod and prod settings

 ### Phase 2: Building the Frontend Infrastructure